 The group also uses an electron-beam lithography system housed in CIF laboratories in Stern Hall.

-In addition to that, the Escarra group shares a pulsed laser deposition system with the Chrisey Group (located in 101 Stanley Thomas Hall) and a CVD/PVD tube furnace used for growing 2D semiconductor materials with the Wei Group (located in Stern Hall).
+In addition to that, the Escarra group shares a pulsed laser deposition system with the Chrisey Group (located in 101 Stanley Thomas Hall).

 The group also has access to a makerspace and professional machining services.

 The Escarra group’s main laboratory space, located in 107 Stanley Thomas Hall, is dedicated to optical and electronic characterization of materials and devices.
 The lab includes the following characterization tools:

 - Fianium super-continuum laser and Photon, Etc. laser line tunable filters (LLTFs) capable of emitting light from 390 nm to beyond 2400 nm in wavelength.

 - Laser scanning microscope

 - UV-Vis-NIR spectrometer (Perkin-Elmer Lambda 750S) with integrating sphere